k-anderson/bella-novella/README.md

 ### 3.5 The message store
 [`scripts/bella-messages`](scripts/bella-messages) manages `recordings/messages/` for the IVR
 (runs as the `freeswitch` user — no sudo).
-It exposes the **newest 10** recordings for playback in the order received, resolves an index to a file for playback, steps the next/previous index, and returns a random invalid prompt.
+It exposes the **newest 10** recordings for playback newest-first, resolves an index to a file for playback, steps the next/previous index, and returns a random invalid prompt.
 Older messages are **kept on disk** and pruned oldest-first only when free space is low.
 All output is newline-free for use in `${system(...)}`.